cmayer/MitoGeneExtractor/Amino-Acid-references-for-taxonomic-groups/Readme.md

 If multiple significantly different variants of the same gene can occur in the input sequences, all variants can be added to the reference file.
 Input sequences that align to multiple references will be assigned to the reference for which the alignment has the highest alignment score.
 If input sequences have the same alignment score to multiple reference sequences, they are assigned to all references.

 Multiple reference genes and multiple variants of these can be combined in one reference file.

+### To which reference sequences are the input sequences assigned if the align with multiple reference sequences?